 But does that mean I still haven’t seen or experienced Stockholm?
 Or did I really see Stockholm when I went out food shopping with my friends, sat and relaxed with a few movies, went to a few bars and clubs, got taught naughty Swedish words, was explained Stockholm’s vibe, and taken to a few local restaurants?

-Long term travelers look for a deeper understanding of the places they visit.
+Long-term travelers look for a deeper understanding of the places they visit.
 They have come to get to know a place through more than just a few pictures.
-Yet we often do the same things the three day tourists that often are the butt of many travel jokes do.
+Yet we often do the same things the three-day tourists that often are the butt of many travel jokes do.
 We walk, we shop, we visit museums.
 And while we may visit a few off the beaten path places, at best we walk away only being able to say that this place is nice, or ugly, this or that.
-I’ve been to Melbourne.
-I can give advice on what to see and do and what I liked but short visits only give you a superficial feel for a place.

 It’s not until we begin to live like a local that we can truly get an appreciation for the rhythm of life there.
 That is why Couchsurfing is such a great thing.
 You can stay with locals, see where they go, go out with them, and put yourself into the local rhythm.
 After all, don’t we all just want to “hang out with locals”?
 One of the biggest ironies of travel is that we go to explore cities and meet locals but we usually just end up staying around other backpackers or travelers we’ve met.

-So despite my lack of “sightseeing”, I’m happy with my time in Stockholm.
-I still would never say I know Stockholm but, through my friends, I got to see how the locals live and, at the end of the day, that is what traveling is all about.
+I’m happy with my time in Stockholm.
+I still would never say I know Stockholm.
+It won’t be until I stay put that I do.
+But, through my friends, I got to see how the locals live and, at the end of the day, that is what traveling is all about.